Multi-state Practice & FAQs

 • Practice under the supervision of a physician medical director.

-* NOTE: For the purposes of the EMS Compact, an "EMS certification" issued by a state is equivalent to a EMS license.
+Note: For the purpose of the EMS Compact, an "EMS certification" is equivalent to an EMS license.

 Scope of Practice in a Remote State